 For Additional Program Information Call The Cuyahoga County Board of Health conducts a Swimming Pool Program under the authority of Ohio Revised Code Chapter 3749.
 All pools are required to meet the minimum requirements

 The Cuyahoga County Board of Health (CCBH) conducts a diverse Sewage Treatment System Program which addresses water quality issues within the county.
 A total of 48 communities in the Cuyahoga County General Health District have

-For Information Call Program Background Food safety education is a primary component of the Cuyahoga County Board of Health (CCBH) food protection program.
+For Additional Program Information Call Food safety education is a primary component of the Cuyahoga County Board of Health (CCBH) food protection program.
 We offer food safety instruction and education to both the industry and the public.
 CCBH food inspectors (sanitarians) use the inspection component

 Schools play an important role in addressing health in children.
 According to the Centers for Disease Control and Prevention (CDC), schools are the second largest influence on children after families.
 Schools have direct contact with 95% of children ages 5-17, for about six hours a day and up to 13

 Starting Point Special Needs Child Care is a program that helps child care providers care for children with medical needs.